-Violation of the Fundamental Right to Vote 42 U.S.C. § 1983, First and Fourteenth Amendments to the U.S. Constitution
+Violation of the Fundamental Right to Vote 42 U.S.C. § 1983, First and Fourteenth Amendments to the U.S. Constitution cited authority.

-99. Defendants deny any allegations in paragraph 99 that are inconsistent with the cited authority.
+95. Defendants deny any allegations in paragraph 95 that are inconsistent with the who live alone outweighs the enforcement of the witness requirement.
+Defendants deny any remaining allegations in paragraph 96.

-100. Defendants admit that only as a result of the current pandemic and only for the November 3 general election, the burden placed on voters at higher risk of contracting COVID-19 who live alone outweighs the enforcement of the witness requirement.
-Defendants deny any remaining allegations in paragraph 100.
+96. Defendants admit that only as a result of the current pandemic and only for the

-101. Defendants admit that only as a result of the current pandemic and only for the November 3 general election, the burden placed on voters at higher risk of contracting COVID-19 who live alone outweighs the enforcement of the witness requirement.
-Defendants deny any remaining allegations in paragraph 101.
+June 23 primary elections, the burden placed on voters at higher risk of contracting COVID-19 who live alone outweighs the enforcement of the witness requirement.
+Defendants deny any remaining allegations in paragraph 97.